-In this trial, treatment for 12 months with Anastrozole alone had a neutral effect on lipid profile.
-Combination treatment with Anastrozole and risedronate also had a neutral effect on lipid profile.
+In this trial, treatment for 12 months with anastrozole tablets alone had a neutral effect on lipid profile.
+Combination treatment with anastrozole tablets and risedronate also had a neutral effect on lipid profile.

-The trial provides evidence that postmenopausal women with early breast cancer scheduled to be treated with Anastrozole should be managed using the current National Cholesterol Education Program guidelines for cardiovascular risk-based management of individual patients with LDL elevations.
+The trial provides evidence that postmenopausal women with early breast cancer scheduled to be treated with anastrozole tablets should be managed using the current National Cholesterol Education Program guidelines for cardiovascular risk-based management of individual patients with LDL elevations.